KygekDev/KygekDev/README.md

 ## Latest Information of KygekTeam

-KygekTeam is looking for someone that's interested becoming its new leader.
-Besides experienced in PMMP plugin development, the new leader also need to meet some requirements.
-For more information, please visit [this page](https://kygek.team/lookingfornewleader).
+KygekTeam is looking for people that are interested to maintain its repositories, including its PocketMine-MP plugins and other notable projects.
+For more information, please visit [this page](https://kygek.team/lookingfornewmaintainer).

 ---